ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 Although the new and old IP addresses may be stored in the Public Homenet Zone, it is RECOMMENDED that only the newly reachable IP addresses be published.

 Regarding the Public Homenet Reverse Zone, the new Public Homenet Reverse Zone has to be populated as soon as possible, and the old Public Homenet Reverse Zone will be deleted by the owner of the zone (and the owner of the old prefix which is usually the ISP) once the prefix is no longer assigned to the HNA.
-The ISP SHOULD ensure that the DNS cache has expired before re-assigning the prefix to a new home network.
+The ISP MUST ensure that the DNS cache has expired before re-assigning the prefix to a new home network.
 This may be enforced by controlling the TTL values.

-To avoid reachability disruption, IP connectivity information provided by the DNS SHOULD be coherent with the IP in use.
+To avoid reachability disruption, IP connectivity information provided by the DNS MUST be coherent with the IP in use.
-In our case, this means the old IP address SHOULD NOT be provided via the DNS when it is not reachable anymore.
+In our case, this means the old IP address MUST NOT be provided via the DNS when it is not reachable anymore.

 In the make-before-break scenario, it is possible to make the transition seamless.
 Let T be the TTL associated with a RRset of the Public Homenet Zone.